DSD-DA: Distillation-based Source Debiasing for Domain Adaptive Object Detection: Method

 \subsection{Teacher Models Training}

 \textbf{Classification Teacher}.
 We first construct an instance-level image dataset $\mathcal{D}$ as image corpus by extracting all class objects from the detection dataset $\mathcal{D}_S$ and $\mathcal{D}_{T'}$ according to their ground-truth bounding boxes and labels.
-Formally, given an image corpus $\mathcal{D}$, for an image $I\in \mathcal{D}$, we first perform typical data augmentations (random cropping, color distortion, etc.) to obtain $I'$.
-Then we feed the augmented image $I'$ into a ResNet \cite{he2016deep} classification network for supervised learning.
-Since $\mathcal{D}$ contains images with two different domain styles, this classifier can effectively map the input images to a domain-balanced feature distribution.
+Formally, for an input image, we first perform typical data augmentations (random cropping, color distortion, \textit{etc.}).
+Then we feed the augmented image into a ResNet \cite{he2016deep} classification network for supervised learning.
+Simultaneously, we adopt domain discriminator to align the feature distribution of $S$ and $T'$.

+The classifier's ability to acquire domain-agnostic knowledge can be attributed to three aspects: 1) Strong supervision signal.
+Since $\mathcal{D}$ contains labeled images with two different styles, classifier is enforced to fit the data distribution of different domain via the supervised loss during the training.
+In this process, classifier tends to acquire domain-agnostic knowledge.
+2) Adversarial learning.
+Domain discriminator with Gradient Reverse Layer (GRL) \cite{ganin2015unsupervised} layer is powerful tool that can align feature distributions between two domains.
+It is beneficial for feature extractor to produce domain-invariant features that cannot be discriminated by the discriminator.
+3) Enriched data.
+Compared with sole source data, the mixed data doubles the scale and greatly enriches the training data with various data augmentations.
+It facilitates the classifier to learn domain-invariant representations.
+Our classification-teacher model is optimized in a completely independent way from the object detection.
+And its domain-agnostic knowledge can be transferred to object detection to suppress potential source bias.

 \textbf{TROLN Teacher}.
-To capture target-relevant knowledge from both $\mathcal{D}_S$ and $\mathcal{D}_{T'}$ and refine the classification scores of $\mathcal{D}_T$ for enhancing the consistency between classification and localization, we propose a Target-Relevant Object Localization Network.
-The original OLN \cite{kim2022learning} estimates the objectness of each region by centerness-head and IoU-head.
+To solve the challenge of exacerbated inconsistency on the target data, we attempt to use localization indicators (IoU, centerness) from OLN \cite{kim2022learning} to calibrate the classification scores.
+The original OLN estimates the objectness of each region by centerness-head and IoU-head.
 The comprehensive loss function of OLN can be written as: